-At the The Gluten Escape bakery we have only gluten and soy protein free ingredients.
+At the The Gluten Escape bakery we have only gluten, dairy and and soy protein free ingredients.
 Because we get sick from hidden ingredients, we're careful.
 We've researched our ingredients and each product has been taste-tested.
 We do not offer anything for sale that we have not safely and successfully eaten ourselves.

 Frequently we're asked, "What ingredients do you use?"
 People seem a little puzzled by this idea.
 Here is a basic list of what's in the cupboards here at The Gluten Escape.
 (Most all of our products are organic, because we ourselves find them to be preferable).